jmike/macos-dev-setup/install-sublime-3.md

 2. Choose _Package Control: Install Package_;
 3. Find _Theme - Spacegray_ and hit _Enter_.

-#### Install Spacegray theme

-The easiest way to install is using Sublime Package Control, where Spacegray is listed as Theme - Spacegray.

-1. Open Sublime Text 3 and hit `Command + Shift + P`;
-2. Choose _Package Control: Install Package_;
-3. Find _Theme - Spacegray_ and hit _Enter_.

 #### Install DocBlockr

 The DocBlockr package provides creation and code completion of comment blocks.